Design System Evolution Over the Years:

 5.

-Concurrently, we tackled governance and contribution models.
-We needed clear guidelines on how designers and developers would contribute to the pattern library.
+Governance & contribution model design We established clear guidelines for how designers and developers would contribute to the pattern library, including accessibility, color, forms, and payment modal standards.

 3.